Offchain: Ready and Stable

 Unlike many conversations around cryptocurrency, this one isn’t taking place in the realm of the hypothetical.

 Meanwhile, the countries with the highest traffic to peer-to-peer crypto exchanges are Kenya, Nigeria, Venezuela and Vietnam AKA places with poor banking infrastructure and robust USD black markets.
-In and , where inflation is running close to 100%, people turn to in-person crypto brokers to try and rescue assets from a collapsing economy.
+In Lebanon and Argentina, where inflation is running close to 100%, people turn to in-person crypto brokers to try and rescue assets from a collapsing economy.

 For most developed nations, wholesale inflation and currency devaluation are phenomena last seen more than a generation ago.
 As a result, the buzz around stablecoins has always felt abstract: why keep your money in stables for a 2% yield when you could be trading shitcoins and going 10x?
 But if your currency is losing half its value in the interim, the prospect of the US dollar becomes a lot more enticing.